 How to Serve Salsa Roja

 The beauty of this tasty little sauce is not just its simplicity but its versatility.
 Seve it simply as a dip with soft tortilla bread or corn chips.
 It’s a go-to sauce for a DIY taco or tortilla spread.
+I love it as a dipper with Mushroom Quesadillas or our bite-size Cauliflower Hash Browns.
 Serve it with bbq chicken or fish kebab sticks or as a spicy accompaniment to frittatas, a robust Mexican chopped salad, or any egg-based dish – Huevos Rancheros, for example.
 The possibilities are endless.

 How to Make Mexican Salsa Roja